Is kissing before marriage a sin, okay or not wise according to the Bible?

 And He said to him, “YOU SHALL LOVE THE LORD YOUR GOD WITH ALL YOUR HEART, AND WITH ALL YOUR SOUL, AND WITH ALL YOUR MIND.”
 Matthew 22:37 (NASB)

 How important is your obedience to God?
 Since Christ has asked us to be holy and to flee sin (1 Corinthians 6:18; 2 Timothy 2:22), the question is: will you obey Christ and flee youthful lusts and help your boyfriend or girlfriend flee sin until you are married and sexual activity is no longer sin?
+Do you desire to be a godly man or woman?

 – Please stop!
 I do not believe in kissing before marriage.
 Why don’t you?”